sieon/leanstrap/bootstrap4/docs/utilities/flexbox.md

 Set the direction of flex items in a flex container with direction utilities.
 In most cases you can omit the horizontal class here as the browser default is `row`.
 However, you may encounter situations where you needed to explicitly set this value (like responsive layouts).

-Use `.flex-row` to set a horizontal direction (the browser default), or `.flex-row-reverse` to start the horizontal direction from the opposite side.
+Use `.flex-row` to set a horizontal direction (the browser default), or `.flex-row-reverse` to lean the horizontal direction from the opposite side.

 {% example html %}
 <div class="d-flex flex-row bd-highlight mb-3">